Only the knife knows the heart of the pumpkin.Simone Schwarz-Bart

 I will begin with an explanation of the materials and techniques involved in making the traditional hand-forged kiridashi.
 We will look at cheap consumer-grade kiridashi in a separate section below.

-Quality kiridashi are made using a traditional blacksmithing technique called “forge-welding” to laminate a layer of high-carbon steel called “Hagane” in Japan (mostly either Hitachi Yasuki Shirogami No.1, Aogami No.1, or Swedish Steel Asaab SK120) to an iron or low/no-carbon iron body called “Jigane” similar to that used for blades of Japanese planes, chisels, scythes, and even many styles of traditional kitchen knives.
+Quality kiridashi are made using a traditional blacksmithing technique called “forge-welding” to laminate a layer of high-carbon steel called “Hagane” in Japan (mostly either Hitachi Yaguki Shirogami No.1 (White Label Steel), Aogami No.1 (Blue Label steel), or Swedish Steel (Asaab SK120) to an iron or low/no-carbon iron body called “Jigane” similar to that used for blades of Japanese planes, chisels, scythes, and even many styles of traditional kitchen knives.
 C&S Tools’ kiridashi are hand-forged in the traditional manner to maximize performance as required by our Beloved Customers that work wood professionally.

 Inexpensive kiridashi knives are made from SK steel, another variety of Japanese high-carbon steel but of lower purity used for many commercial and agricultural products.
 This is an inexpensive and useful tool steel, but due to the additional impurities it contains, unavoidably produces an inferior-quality crystalline structure negatively impacting cutting and edge-retention performance.